6.1 Linear Optimization

 \[\begin{split}A = \left[ \begin{array}{cccc} 3 & 1 & 2 & 0 \\ 2 & 1 & 3 & 1 \\ 0 & 2 & 0 & 3 \end{array} \right].\end{split}\]

-This matrix is stored in sparse format in the arrays:
+This matrix is stored in sparse format:

 int[][] asub = {